mezei-peter/sudoku-solver/README.md

 ## Features
 #### Current
-- Read sudoku puzzles based on .sdm files (one or multiple).
+- Read sudoku puzzles based on .sdm files (containing one or multiple puzzles).
 - Solve the puzzles using a brute force method.
 - Convert the input and the result puzzles into human-readable Simple Sudoku format.
 #### Planned
 - More sophisticated solver algorithms.
-- Ability to output the resulting Simple Sudoku into files.
+- Ability to write the solutions into .ss files.

 ## Formats
 #### .sdm